 Degrees of fullness, moderately full, examples

-In cases where a patient has a particular wish regarding the exact amount of chest tissue to be left over, I highly advise them to bring in photos of bodies that have the amount of chest tissue that they would be hoping to have at the conclusion of surgery.
+In cases where a patient has a particular wish regarding the exact amount of chest tissue to be left over, we advise them to bring in photos of bodies that have the amount of chest tissue that they would be hoping to have at the conclusion of surgery.
 This helps to avoid any misunderstandings regarding what the procedures can offer and what the limitations of each procedure type are for a given body type are.